 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-• Have a signpost to the full terms and conditions
+Include a signpost to the full terms and conditions

-• Pick prize draw winners at random
+Select prize draw winners at random

-For more information please see 'Promotional marketing: Terms and conditions'.
+For more information, please see 'Promotional marketing: Terms and conditions'.

 Promoters need to take care that appropriate measures are in place to ensure that the structure, or mechanic, of their promotion is not open to abuse.
 Allowing abuse is likely to cause consumers who have participated fairly to be disadvantaged.
 For more information see 'Promotional marketing: Abuse'.

-The ASA has ruled that ringing a winner once, is not sufficient (Walkers Snacks Ltd 28 August 2013).
-In social media, announcing the winner once (for example as a public tweet, post, message or responding on a comments feed) is unlikely to be sufficient.
-For more information please see 'Promotional marketing: Prize winners'.
+It is a promoter’s responsibility to ensure that they take adequate steps and make adequate attempts to contact winners and alert them to the fact they have won.
+Ringing a winner once will not be considered sufficient (Walkers Snacks Ltd, 28 August 2013).
+In social media, announcing the winner once (for example in a public tweet, post, message or responding on a comments feed) is unlikely to be sufficient.